Internet for Seniors

 con Might not reach rural areas

-However, just like other traditional phone and cable companies, Xfinity might not reach every rural location.
-They are working on it, though; the company recently announced that they are expanding their network into more rural communities in Florida.
+However, like other traditional phone and cable companies, Xfinity might not reach every rural location.
+The company is working on it, though; it recently announced that it is expanding its network into more rural communities in Florida.
 Use our zip code search tool to see if Xfinity is available for your home.

 Enter your zip code to see all internet providers available near you.

-If you live in a rural area that is underserved by the usual ISPs, you should consider satellite internet.
-Fortunately, HughesNet is both a leading satellite internet provider and one of the best internet options for seniors.
+If you live in a rural area underserved by the usual ISPs, you should consider satellite internet.
+Fortunately, Hughesnet is a leading satellite internet provider and one of the best internet options for seniors.

-We chose HughesNet as one of the best internet options for seniors because it has nationwide service, covering rural areas and small towns that other internet providers don’t reach.
-HughesNet is also the most budget-friendly satellite internet provider, with plans as low as $50 a month.
-The newly launched HughesNet Fusion 100 GB plan is also a great fit for many older adults because of its faster speeds and higher reliability.
+We chose Hughesnet as one of the best internet options for seniors because it has nationwide service, covering rural areas and small towns that other internet providers don’t reach.
+Hughesnet is also the most budget-friendly satellite internet provider, with plans as low as $50 monthly.
+The newly launched Hughesnet Fusion 100 GB plan is also an excellent fit for many older adults because of its faster speeds and higher reliability.

 Plan